Monsters, Inc.: Animation

 When production began in earnest on Monsters, Inc. in 2000, Pixar relocated to a larger building in Emeryville, California.

 In November 2000, early in the production of Monsters, Inc., Pixar packed up and moved for the second time after its Lucasfilm Ltd. years.
 The company's 500 employees had become spread among three buildings, separated by a busy highway.
 The company moved from Point Richmond to a much bigger campus in Emeryville, co-designed by Lasseter and Steve Jobs.

-In production, the film differed from earlier Pixar features, as every main character in the movie had its own lead animator – John Kahrs on Sulley, Andrew Gordon on Mike, and Dave DeVan on Boo.
+In production, the film differed from earlier Pixar features, as every main character had its own lead animator: John Kahrs on Sulley, Andrew Gordon on Mike, and Dave DeVan on Boo.
 Kahrs found that the "bearlike quality" of Goodman's voice provided an exceptionally good fit with the character.
 He faced a difficult challenge, however, in dealing with Sulley's sheer mass; traditionally, animators conveyed a figure's heaviness by giving it a slower, more belabored movement, but Kahrs was concerned that such an approach to a central character would give the film a "sluggish" feel.
 Like Goodman, Kahrs came to think of Sulley as a football player whose athleticism enabled him to move quickly in spite of his size.
 To help the animators with Sulley and other large monsters, Pixar arranged for Rodger Kram, a University of California, Berkeley expert on the locomotion of heavy mammals, to lecture on the subject.

 Adding to Sulley's lifelike appearance was an intense effort by the technical team to refine the rendering of fur.
 Other production houses had tackled realistic fur, most notably Rhythm & Hues in its 1993 polar bear commercials for Coca-Cola and in its talking animals' faces in the 1995 film Babe.
 However, rendering the characters of Monsters, Inc. required fur on a much larger scale.
 From the standpoint of Pixar's engineers, the quest for fur posed several significant challenges; one was to figure out how to animate a large number of hairs – 2,320,413 of them on Sulley – in a reasonably efficient way, and another was to make sure that the hairs cast shadows on other ones.
 Without self-shadowing, either fur or hair takes on an unrealistic flat-colored look (e.g., in Toy Story, the hair on Andy's toddler sister, as seen in that movie's opening sequence, is hair without self-shadowing).